lmb-freiburg/td-or-not-td/README.md

-# ViZDoom controlled reinforcement learning tasks
+# ViZDoom controlled reinforcement learning tasks and asynchronous Qmc, n-step Q, and A3C implementations

-Code for the ViZDoom tasks of the paper [TD or not TD: Analyzing the Role of Temporal Differencing in Deep Reinforcement Learning](https://lmb.informatik.uni-freiburg.de/projects/tdornottd/), Artemij Amiranashvili, Alexey Dosovitskiy, Vladlen Koltun and Thomas Brox, ICLR 2018.
+Code for the paper [TD or not TD: Analyzing the Role of Temporal Differencing in Deep Reinforcement Learning](https://lmb.informatik.uni-freiburg.de/projects/tdornottd/), Artemij Amiranashvili, Alexey Dosovitskiy, Vladlen Koltun and Thomas Brox, ICLR 2018.

-## Algorithms:

-We plan to release the code of the algorithms at a later time point.

 ## Dependencies:

+- Python3
+- TensorFlow (tested with version 1.0)
 - ViZDoom and its dependencies
 - pillow

 We used ViZDoom version 1.1.1 in our experiments.
-Since ViZDoom version 1.1.5 uses different textures for health packs, it might affect the performance.
+Since ViZDoom version 1.1.5 uses different textures for health packs, it might slightly affect the performance.

+## Installation:

+Enter the td_or_not_td directory and run:

+    pip3 install -e .

+## Algorithms:

+The three available algorithms are:

+- `Qmc` on-policy asynchronous dueling Monte Carlo Q-learning with a finite horizon
+- `Q` on-policy asynchronous dueling n-step DDQN)
+- `a3c` on-policy asynchronous advantage actor critic

+## Running:

+#### Training

+    python3 td_or_not_td/alg/main.py -main_path PATH_TO_DATA_OUTPUT -algorithm Qmc -doom_lvl hg_normal

+#### Evaluation

+Evaluate all network snapshots created by the training:

+    python3 td_or_not_td/alg/main.py -eval -main_path PATH_TO_DATA_OUTPUT -algorithm Qmc -doom_lvl hg_normal

+As long as main_path exists, the evaluation can begin in parallel or before the training.
+In those cases the script will wait until the network snapshots appear.
+The evaluation results are stored in the `evaluation_log.txt` file at main_path.
+The first column shows the snapshot id, the second the training reward and the third the evaluation reward.

+---

+To see all available arguments run:

+    python3 td_or_not_td/alg/main.py -h

 ## Tasks:

-The tasks are selected by the `doom_lvl` argument of the `Environment` class.
-The tasks can be tested by running
+The tasks are selected by the `doom_lvl` argument.
+The tasks can be tested by running:

-    python3 env_doom.py [<doom_lvl>]
+    python3 td_or_not_td/env/env_doom.py [<doom_lvl>]

-List of `doom_lvl` names:
+List of all `doom_lvl` names:

 - Basic health gathering:
   - `hg_normal`